 Spices for stuffing

-- 1.5 teaspoon red chilly powder
+- 1.5 teaspoon red chilli powder

 - 2.5 teaspoon dried mango powder /amchur